An understanding of the microstructure of solids is at the heart of materials science.

 Program Statistics for Materials Science

 Course Requirements: At least nine courses are required (36 Units), of which at least FIVE must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet Comprehensive Exam Requirement.
+Courses applied toward the degree must be taken for letter grade; S/U grading is not acceptable.

 A minimum of (6) courses must be from the MAT SCI Department.
 Select MECH&AE courses are also eligible (listed below).